LesFerch/WinSetView/Manual.md

 Just click OK to close the message.
 Adjust your selections as necessary.
 You can't pick more than 21.

 If you click the **✓** column heading button, it will prompt with an option to clear all selections in the column.
-This will also clear all selections in the *Display in Details View* column because it's not possible for a property to be a Details view column heading and not be in the quick-pick menu.
+This will clear all selections that are NOT also selected in the *Display in Details View* column.
+Hold down the **Alt** key while clicking the button to completely clear both columns (except for the **Name** property).

 ## Column Headings (Properties)